-DETERMINANT INDICATOR SCORE COMMENTS Is there a national policy on climate change adaptation and/or comprehensive disaster management (or related) for the education sector?
+DETERMINANT INDICATOR SCORE COMMENTS Institutional Is there a national policy on climate change adaptation and/or comprehensive disaster management (or related) for the education sector?
 [YES = 1; NO = 0] 1 The Government of Saint Lucia published a National Climate Change and Adaptation Policy and Strategy in 2003 (revised in 2015).
 Though not specific to the education sector, the primary goal of this policy framework is to "foster and guide a national process of addressing the short, medium and long term effects of climate change in a co- ordinated, holistic and participatory manner in order to ensure that, to the greatest extent possible, the quality of life of the people of St. Lucia, and opportunities for sustainable development are not compromised."
 There is also a Strategic Programme for Climate Resilience (SPCR), which provides a framework for planning and implementing climate change adaptation measures in Saint Lucia.
 A National Adaptation Plan (NAP) has been developed and was approved by Cabinet in June 2018.
 It was a policy process leading to the integration of climate change adaptation into national development planning (medium to long term); education is listed as a priority sector.
-Institutional Saint Lucia is also signatory to the Antigua and Barbuda Declaration on School Safety and is in the process of implementing the Model Safe School Programme.
+Declaration on School Safety and is in the process of implementing the Model Safe School Programme.
 Have there been additions to the curriculum that integrate climate change/disaster preparedness/emergency management?
 [YES = 1; NO = 0] 1 As a part of the National Adaptation Plan (NAP), an action is to integrate into/enhance in, climate education materials, modules on hazards, impacts and risk reduction and management options, e.g. health risks (vector-borne disease, heat, injuries).
 Is an updated emergency management or disaster management plan in place?
-[YES = 1; NO = 0] 1 The school has a plan that was drafted collaboratively among the teaching staff using a model template from National Emergency Management Office (NEMO).
+[YES = 1; NO = 0] 1 The school has a plan that was drafted collaboratively among the teaching staff.
 4. Do the plans address priority hazards based on previous assessment(s)?
-[YES = 1; NO = 0] 1 Yes, the plan as it stands addresses priority hazards based on previous assessments including tsunami and earthquakes.
-Is there a designated environmental/health & safety officer, emergency response team or related position/team?
-[YES = 1; NO = 0] 1 Yes, there is an EFR trained officer in place.
-The officer also has the capacity and some resources to train other persons.
+[YES = 1; NO = 0] 1 Yes, the plan as it stands addresses priority hazards based on previous assessments including fire, tsunami and earthquakes.
+Is there a designated environmental/health &amp; safety officer, emergency response team or related position/team?
+[YES = 1; NO = 0] 0 No, there is no officer in place.